 Climate change is giving rise to a warmer climate and more extreme weather.
 Problems with heat waves, floods and heavy downpours are present today and will become more frequent.
-The construction sector has good opportunities to reduce future damage and health hazards in the built environment by working with climate change adaptation.8 In Sweden and Denmark, the ultimate responsibility for implementing climate adaptation measures on the property lies with landowners, developers, and property owners.9 Municipalities have the main responsibility for implementing climate-adapted measures in the planning work in Norway, Sweden, and Finland.10 In Denmark, climate adaptation is primarily regulated by laws and regulations, and Norway also has legislation that covers climate adaptation.
+The construction sector has good opportunities to reduce future damage and health hazards in the built environment by working with climate change adaptation.
+In Sweden and Denmark, the ultimate responsibility for implementing climate adaptation measures on the property lies with landowners, developers, and property owners.
+Municipalities have the main responsibility for implementing climate-adapted measures in the planning work in Norway, Sweden, and Finland.
+In Denmark, climate adaptation is primarily regulated by laws and regulations, and Norway also has legislation that covers climate adaptation.
 Iceland currently has no requirements for climate adaptation.

 There are holes to fill in the Nordic climate adaptation work of properties and Nordic Ecolabelling wishes to encourage developers and property owners to work with climate adaptation of existing buildings.
 The climate and vulnerability analysis must be based on RCP (Representative Concentration Pathways) scenarios from IPCC and correspond to a period of at least 50 years.
-Nordic Swan Ecolabel requires that risk scenarios based on either RCP2.6 or RCP4.5 and
+Nordic Swan Ecolabel requires that risk scenarios based on either RCP2.6 or RCP4.5 and RCP8.5 should be performed based on FAQ 221219.166-170 regarding the Taxonomy written by the Commission.

-8 Klimatsäkra din fastighet - Fastighetsägarna (fastighetsagarna.se)
+&lt;sup>8 Klimatsäkra din fastighet - Fastighetsägarna (fastighetsagarna.se)

-9 2017/18:163 Nationell strategi för klimatanpassning
+&lt;sup>9 2017/18:163 Nationell strategi för klimatanpassning

-10 PBL 2010:900
+&lt;sup>10 PBL 2010:900